pneyrinck/corecontrol/README.md

 Core Control also provides a friendly, high-level API implemented with open-source convenience functions.
 The high-level API is implemented in C++ and Javascript at this time.
 The high-level API is open-source for any improvements necessary.

-###### Why Not Just Use OSC?

-OSC is a simple way to send simple messages between two OSC programs on a network.
-Each message has an address and a value.
-Its simplicity makes it very useful but has many limitations:

-* The two OSC programs exchanging messages must be using the same message addresses and data types.
-* OSC does not provide for more more than one OSC program to be controlling another program.
-* The message address inefficently uses a text value that can be any length.
-* There is no system for describing and discovering OSC programs on a network.